What Can I Do?

 - Our Surveillance, Response and Pest Management group leads and co-ordinates the management of residual risks for pests and diseases after the border biosecurity processes are completed.
 This team designs interventions and develops standards for the management of biosecurity risks that get past the border.

 - Your regional council and the Department of Conservation play an important role in protecting our country.
-They work along side MAF Biosecurity New Zealand to develop programmes that support our work.
+They work along side MPI to develop programmes that support our work.

 - Our Animal Health Laboratory and our Plant Health & Environment Laboratory play an important role in identifying and diagnosing potential threats to New Zealand.